 Martin Luther King Jr. was one of the most influential political activists in 20th century American history, and played a key role in the African American Civil Rights movement.
 In honor of his contribution to U.S. history the third Monday of every January is a federal holiday - Martin Luther King Jr. Day!
 Find out more in All About Martin Luther King Jr.

-Born and raised in Atlanta, Georgia Martin Luther King Jr. came from a long line of pastors, but in his youth he had doubts about his religion.
+Born (January 15, 1929 – April 4, 1968) and raised in Atlanta, Georgia Martin Luther King Jr. came from a long line of pastors, but in his youth he had doubts about his religion.
 He attended a segregated high school (meaning the white and African American students were separated, and African Americans not given the same privileges) but was so smart that he skipped some grades and went straight to Morehouse College at the age of 15.
 In college he met his future wife Coretta Scott, with whom he had 4 children.
-Despite his feelings on religion, after earning his degree Martin became pastor like grandfather and father.
+Despite his feelings on religion, after earning his degree Martin became pastor like his grandfather and father.

 Pastor to Politics